 Acquisition of Algold by Aya;

 A feasibility study has been launched to assess the potential for developing Tijirit.
-The study envisages a base case scenario of a 1,000-tpd processing plant that can be easily expanded to 2,000 tpd.
+The study envisages a base case scenario of a 1,000-tpd processing plant.
 The proposed initial flowsheet will comprise a conventional primary crush and SAG milling circuit, followed by gravity gold recovery and leaching.

 Pre-tax NPV of $94.9M and 28.4% IRR at an 8% discount rate a gold price of $1,250/oz